-These consolidated financial statements represent the first annual statements of the Group prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
-The Group adopted IFRS in accordance with IFRS 1, First-time Adoption of International Financial Reporting Standards.
-The first date at which IFRS was applied was April 1, 2011.
-In accordance with IFRS, the Group has:
+These consolidated financial statements represent the annual statements of the Group prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+In accordance with IFRS, the Group has provided comparative financial information and applied the same accounting policies throughout all periods presented.